Ethics of Research Involving Human Participants

 5.0 AUTHORITY AND MEMBERSHIP OF RESEARCH ETHICS BOARDS (REBs)

 Generally researchers submit their proposals for ethics review to the appropriate REB according to the criteria listed above or as required to ensure review by a REB with the appropriate expertise.
-Persons conducting clinical trials, health intervention studies of greater than minimal risk (human kinetics) or health research in particularly vulnerable populations (abuse victims) normally submit to the HIC.
+Persons conducting any health research, including but not limited to clinical trials, health intervention studies of greater than minimal risk (human kinetics) or health research in particularly vulnerable populations (abuse victims) must submit to the HREB, or an REB deemed an approved health research ethics review body by the HREA.
+HREA must be notified of applications for review of health research.
 REBs have the authority to transfer research proposals to another REB to ensure review by a REB with the appropriate expertise.
 In addition, research sometimes spans the criteria of more than one REB.
 In such cases, the appropriate REB is determined by agreement between the Chairs of the relevant REBs.
 The Chairs may decide that the research must be reviewed by both REBs.

-REBs report to the Office of the President.
+REBs constituted at Memorial report to the Office of the President.

 Each REB shall suspend any ongoing research under its purview that it deems to pose an unacceptable risk of harm to participants.
 Chairs of REBs are authorized to act on behalf of their members in exigent circumstances.